PowerShell/Community-Blog/Docs/Becoming-a-contributor.md

    - Add a brief Bio explaining who you are / what your PowerShell experience is
    - Add a profile picture (optional)

-Your account will automatically be added as a **Subscriber** in WordPress.
-The Blog admins will need to change that to **Author** before your post can be published.
-The Blog admins will review your profile before you can be elevated to Author status.
+By default, your account is added as a **Subscriber** in WordPress.
+We will review your profile before you can be elevated to **Author** status.
+Your WordPress account must have **Author** permission before your post can be published.

 ## Getting started with GitHub and VS Code